FINLAND & ARCTIC NORWAY BIRDING TOUR: DETAILED ITINERARY

 A boat trip across to the small island of Hornøya off Vardö will provide a wonderful opportunity to see its spectacular seabird colony close up.
 Amongst the Common Murres (or Common Guillemots) and Black Guillemots, Razorbills and Atlantic Puffins are many Thick-billed Murres (or Brünnich’s Guillemots), which are right on the southern fringe of their range here at Varangerfjord.

 The enormous bulk of the White-tailed Eagle is also a regular sight along these coasts, especially in the wild, ‘edge of the world’ landscape near Hamningberg, whilst inland the moors hold immaculate European Golden Plovers and delicate Long-tailed Jaegers (or Long-tailed Skuas).
 Passerines are distinctly thin on the ground but include Meadow, Red-throated and Rock Pipits, Arctic (or Hoary) Redpoll, Lapland Longspur (or Lapland Bunting) and Snow Bunting.
 We have even seen Snowy Owl in the Varanger region on rare occasions, but the occurrence of this scarce and nomadic species is very unpredictable.

 Finland & Arctic Norway: Day 12 Today we will visit some high fells and the edge of a deep fjord as we travel still further north to Båtsfjord for an overnight stay.
 We will be searching for the beautiful Eurasian Dotterel, Rock Ptarmigan, Horned (or Shore) Lark and Ring Ouzel.
 We also have another chance for Snowy Owl, albeit slim.
 There is also a good chance for the magnificent but declining Gyrfalcon in this region.

 Finland & Arctic Norway: Day 13 We will return to Ivalo for an overnight stay, stopping for more birding along the way.

-Finland & Arctic Norway: Day 14 After some final birding, our tour ends this morning at Ivalo airport.
+Finland & Arctic Norway: Day 14 After some final birding, our tour ends this afternoon at Ivalo airport.